 The PPT rule has a very wide scope and uses vague phrases, i.e. "reasonable to conclude", "one of the principal purposes", or "accordance with the object and purpose of the relevant provisions".
 The proposed Commentary on the PPT in the Action 6 Final Report strongly highlights the need for applying the PPT in the broadest manner.
 Moreover, the analysis in previous sections revealed the extensive discretion of tax authorities under the PPT at all stages of its application, i.e. when deciding upon the conditions to apply and the consequences stemming from its application.
 Also, the determination of the conditions to apply the PPT is a highly complex and strenuous task.
 The level of vagueness of the PPT entails a high risk of a non-uniform interpretation, conceivably resulting in a quasi-law-making mode of application.
-Finally, the PPT lacks a legal norm requiring the tax authorities to draw implications in accordance with an alternative and appropriate arrangement or transaction.
-Hence, the PPT is very likely to fail the requirements under the principle of legal certainty as enshrined in the Polish Constitution and, by analogy, in the constitutions of other jurisdictions.
+Finally, the PPT lacks a legal norm requiring the tax authorities to draw implications in accordance with an alternative and appropriate arrangement or transaction55.
+Hence,

-&lt;sup>54 Ibidem, p.
+54 Ibidem, p.
 641.

-&lt;sup>55 See: ibidem, n.
+55 See: ibidem, n.
 4. Tax authorities' wide discretionary powers to determine legal consequence and the taxpayer's restricted right to an independent appeal.